ppy/osu-wiki/news/2021/2021-01-06-new-featured-artist-getty.md

 A solid **19** track catalog is available spanning **Getty**'s 2 major albums, including a chunky bunch of tracks in collaboration with *DJ DiA*, including the ever-popular song *Grayed Out -Antifront-*.

-And who's better to demonstrate the pure intensity of **Getty**'s music other than slider spamming legend [Realazy](https://osu.ppy.sh/users/918297), whose map of [*Engage-Rex-*](https://osu.ppy.sh/beatmapsets/1336197) perfectly shows what we've got on the table.
+And who's better to demonstrate the pure intensity of **Getty**'s music other than slider spamming legend ::Realazy::{ user-id=918297 }, whose map of [*Engage-Rex-*](https://osu.ppy.sh/beatmapsets/1336197) perfectly shows what we've got on the table.
 See how 9 different players manage (at the same time):

 <div align="center">
     <video width="95%" controls>